Philippines Vegan Recipes

 "About Philippine food"

 The Philippines is made up of 7,107 islands; with a few more appearing when the tide is low.
 With so much water everywhere, it is no wonder that seafood is the main source of protein in the Filipino diet.
 The country is divided into seven major regions and features a wide variety of regional fare.
-It's not easy to put one's finger on what might constitute the country's national dish but several that could lay claim to that distinction include the Adobo which is chicken and pork stewed in vinegar and soy sauce, garlic, peppercorns and bay leaf, the Bistek which is beef and onion rings in soy sauce and the lumpia or spring rolls, and the Sinigang which is pork, fish, or shrimp in tamarind soup and vegetables.
+It's not easy to put one's finger on what might constitute the country's national dish but several that could lay claim to that distinction include the Adobo which is chicken and pork stewed in vinegar and soy sauce, garlic, peppercorns and bay leaf, the Bistek which is beef and onion rings in soy sauce and the lumpia or spring rolls which is good if you looking for vegetarian appetizer recipes and the Sinigang which is pork, fish, or shrimp in tamarind soup and vegetables.

 One feature that is unique to the Filipino dining is the sawsawan, dipping sauces that are serve with every meal and which can turn simply prepared roasted or steamed meals into bursts of flavours that follow one's own taste buds.
 Common condiments like fish sauce, soy sauce, native vinegar and cream-style shrimp paste are mixed with herbs including ginger, garlic, chilli peppers, peppercorns, onions, tomatoes, kalamansi (local lime) to bring the flavours up a few notches.